 How did you end up in that career?

 It’s a complicated but fun story!
 My research and teaching work at the University of Waterloo were inspired by the support and education I received as an English student at CUE.
 My English professors set excellent examples of university teaching that I wanted to emulate, and also encouraged me to continue my research as an academic.
 After my Bachelor’s degree in English, I pursued a Master’s degree at Queen’s University, and then spent some time working in various roles, including a Professional Development Assistant for a professional association and a Writing Centre Coordinator, all while teaching undergraduate English courses.
 I eventually decided to pursue my PhD at the University of Waterloo, where I taught several undergraduate English and Writing courses, and did research specializing in Canadian popular reading culture and Twitter.
 While at Waterloo, I also became interested in providing professional development opportunities for graduate students, which resulted in a position as a Career Leader at the university’s Centre for Career Action.
 I worked one-on-one with undergraduate and graduate students to help them develop strong resumes, cover letters, and interview skills.
-This position sparked my interest in Career Advising, which led to my current position at the University of Alberta.
+This position sparked my interest in Career Advising, which eventually led to my current at Concordia.
 It’s an exciting role that allows me to use the writing and coaching skills I’ve developed over years of teaching, while also connecting individually with students to help them achieve their goals.

 How did your English degree help you get where you are today?